mdcourse/mdcourse.github.io/_sources/chapters/chapter5.rst.txt

     75 -1.22 3.77
     100 -2.10 1.28

-The data from the *simulation.log* can be used to generate plots using softwares line XmGrace, GnuPlot, or Python/Pyplot.
-For the later, one can use a simple data reader to import the data from *simulation.log* into Python.
-Copy the following lines in a new file named *reader.py*:
+The data from the *simulation.log* can be used to generate plots using software like XmGrace, GnuPlot, or Python/Pyplot.
+For the latter, one can use a simple data reader to import the data from *simulation.log* into Python.
+Copy the following lines into a new file named *reader.py*:

 .. label:: start_reader_class